Special Operations Executive: Italy

 As both an enemy country and supposedly a monolithic fascist state with no organised opposition which SOE could use, SOE made little effort in Italy before mid-1943, when Mussolini's government collapsed and Allied forces already occupied Sicily.

 Two years earlier, in April 1941, in a mission codenamed "Yak", Peter Fleming had attempted to recruit agents from among the many thousands of Italian prisoners of war captured in the Western Desert Campaign.
 He recruited none.
 Attempts to search among Italian immigrants in the United States, Britain, and Canada for agents to be sent to Italy had similarly poor results.
 During the first three years of war, the most important "episode" of the collaboration between SOE and Italian anti-fascism was a project of an anti-fascist uprising in Sardinia, which SOE supported at some stage but did not receive approval from the Foreign Office.

 In the aftermath of the Italian collapse, SOE (in Italy renamed No. 1 Special Force) helped build a large resistance organisation in the cities of Northern Italy, and in the Alps.
-Italian partisans harassed German forces in Italy throughout the autumn and winter of 1944, and in the Spring 1945 offensive in Italy they captured Genoa and other cities unaided by Allied forces.
+Italian partisans harassed German forces in Italy throughout the autumn and winter of 1944, helped fleeing civilian refugees Jew or Gentile and Allied aircrew members who shot down or escaped POWs get safely to friendly lines and in the Spring 1945 offensive in Italy they captured Genoa and other cities unaided by Allied forces.
 SOE helped the Italian Resistance send British missions to the partisan formations and supply war material to the bands of patriots, a supply made without political prejudices, and which also helped the Communist formations (Brigate Garibaldi).
 Late in 1943, SOE established a base at Bari in Southern Italy, from which they operated their networks and agents in the Balkans.
 This organisation had the codename "Force 133".
 This later became "Force 266", reserving 133 for operations run from Cairo rather than the heel of Italy.
 Flights from Brindisi were run to the Balkans and Poland, particularly once control had been wrested from SOE's Cairo headquarters and was exercised directly by Gubbins.
 SOE established a new packing station for the parachute containers close to Brindisi Air base, along the lines of those created at Saffron Walden.
 This was ME 54, a factory employing hundreds, the American (OSS) side of which was known as "Paradise Camp".